modz2014/DieShell/README.md

 - **Toast Notifications via WinToast:** Toast notifications are facilitated by the WinToast library developed by Mohabouje.
 [Link to WinToast GitHub Repository](https://github.com/mohabouje/WinToast)

+## Feature Suggestions

+Feel free to suggest new features or improvements.
+One potential feature idea is:

+- **Download Protection Notification:** Implement a feature where a toast notification pops up when a protected file is downloaded.
+This notification could provide additional information about the downloaded file and its protection status.

+If you have other feature suggestions or ideas, please share them with the community.
+Contributions and feedback are always welcome!

 ## Installation

 1. Compile the source code into a DLL.